Shy no more

 - Change your phone ringtone to a song that makes you feel up and going when you hear it.
 Also, change notification sounds to something that makes you feel good.

-- Odd but effective
+- Odd but effective to overcome self-consciousness:

 - Men: Wear red or orange socks with your suit, or any clothing accessory that is bound to catch the eye.